randyrobertr/css-exercises/foundations/flex/07-flex-layout-2/README-finsihed.md

 As with the previous exercise, we've left a little more for you to do.

 ### Hints
 - You will need to change the flex-direction to push the footer down.
+(Artinya:
+body harus menjadi display: flex
+Arah flex menjadi column
+Sehingga:
+Header ada di atas
+Footer turun ke bawah
+Bagian tengah (sidebar + cards) berada di antara keduanya)

 - You will need to add some divs as containers to get things to line up correctly.
+(HTML yang diberikan sengaja tidak punya wrapper container untuk sidebar dan cards.
+Kamu harus membuat sebuah container bernama sesuatu)

 - `flex-wrap` will help get the cards aligned correctly.
+(Kartu-kartu harus berada dalam satu baris, tetapi ketika ruang tidak cukup, mereka melipat ke baris berikutnya.)

 -  Make sure you define how much space the cards should take up, in order for `flex-wrap` to work as intended.
+(Agar wrap berfungsi dengan benar, kamu harus memberi card ukuran lebar minimum.)

 ## Desired outcome